Publishing metadata for a Visual Studio Code extension

-To use a VS Code extension in a Che workspace, Che needs to consume metadata describing the extension.
-The Che plug-ins registry is a static website publishing metadata for common VS Code extensions.
+To use a Visual Studio Code extension in a Che workspace, Che needs to consume metadata describing the extension.
+The Che plug-ins registry is a static website publishing metadata for common Visual Studio Code extensions.

 This article describes how to publish metadata for an additional extension, not available in the Che plug-ins registry, by using the extension configuration

-For details on adding a plugin to an existing plug-in registry, see Adding a VS Code extension to the Che plug-ins registry
+For details on adding a plug-in to an existing plug-in registry, see Adding a Visual Studio Code extension to the Che plug-ins registry

-If the VS Code extension requires it, the required associated container image is available.
+If the Visual Studio Code extension requires it, the required associated container image is available.

 meta.yamlfile and provide the necessary information.
 The file must have the following structure: